ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 the terms defined in these documents, this document also uses the following additional terms:

-- Abstract Network Element (ANE): An Abstract Network Element is an abstraction representation of network components.
+- Abstract Network Element (ANE): An Abstract Network Element is a representation of network components.
 It can be a link, a middlebox, a virtualized network function (VNF), etc., or their aggregations.
 An ANE can be constructed either statically in advance or on demand based on the requested information.
 In a response, each ANE is represented by a unique ANE Name.
-Note that an ALTO client MUST NOT assume ANEs in different responses but with the same ANE Name refer to the same aggregation of network components.
+Note that an ALTO client MUST NOT assume ANEs in different responses but with the same ANE Name refer to the same network component(s).

 - Path Vector: A Path Vector, or an ANE Path Vector, is a JSON array of ANE Names.
 It conveys the information that the path between a source and a